Nourish - Getting Enough Iron on a Plant-Based Diet (Part Two)

-The absorption of non-heme iron found in plant foods can be boosted when eaten with vitamin C-rich foods like citrus foods, strawberries, kiwi fruits, bell peppers, tomatoes, broccoli, Brussels sprouts and cauliflower.
+The absorption of non-heme iron found in plant foods can be boosted when eaten with vitamin C-rich foods.
+These include citrus foods, strawberries, kiwi fruits, bell peppers, tomatoes, broccoli, Brussels sprouts and cauliflower.

 You get the point 😊

-The take-away from this: Vitamin C increases the bioavailability of the iron and we should add them to our plate with some iron-rich foods every day.
+The take-away from this: Vitamin C increases the bioavailability of the iron.
+Add vitamin C rich foods to your plate with some iron-rich foods every day.

-Calcium actually competes with iron for absorption, and generally, calcium wins the battle, significantly decreasing the amount of iron absorbed at a meal.
+Calcium actually competes with iron for absorption.
+Generally, calcium wins the battle, which significantly decreases the amount of iron absorbed at a meal.

-If you’re taking iron supplements, just make sure to take them away from food, especially from a calcium rich meal, and definitely away from a calcium or bone supportive supplement since calcium supplements will compete with iron for uptake in your intestinal tract.
+If you’re taking iron supplements, just make sure to take them away from food, especially from a calcium-rich meal.
+And definitely away from a calcium or bone supportive supplement.
+Calcium supplements will compete with iron for uptake in your intestinal tract.

 Coffee (yes, even decaf) and tea contain tannins that inhibit iron absorption by up to a whopping 50%!
 Therefore, I highly recommend you always make sure to drink your coffee or tea at least an hour or two before or after your meals.

-Tannins can also be found in red grapes and chocolate, so same as above, consume these foods an hour before or an hour after the iron-rich meal, then you’ll have little to no effect on iron your absorption.
+Tannins can also be found in red grapes and chocolate, so same as above.
+Consume these foods an hour before or an hour after the iron-rich meal.
+Then you’ll have little to no effect on your absorption.

 If you know you’re low in iron, this is definitely one step I highly recommend you follow.

-Instead of soaking them over-night, you could soak your rice in the morning when you wake up, and when you get back from work at the end of the day, you can simply cook it as you normally would.
+Instead of soaking them over-night, you could soak your rice in the morning when you wake up.
+That way, when you get back from work at the end of the day, you can simply cook it as you normally would.
 No extra fuss.

 Another popular way that people are doing this is with their overnight oats.
-Simply soak your oats and all the other goodies you’re adding e.g chia seeds/sunflower seeds/almonds etc. in your plant-based milk or water and top off with fresh fruits in the morning.
+Simply soak your oats and all the other goodies you’re adding e.g chia seeds/sunflower seeds/almonds etc. in your plant-based milk or water.
+Then top off with fresh fruits in the morning.